-VII.
-Translation of NOA’s:
+X. Translation of NOABDs:

-ACBH shall make all NOA forms available in the MHP’s threshold languages; the forms shall be posted in the ACBH Quality Assurance Manual on the provider website.
+ACBH shall make all NOABD forms available in the MHP’s threshold languages; the forms shall be posted in the ACBH Quality Assurance Manual on the provider website.

-VIII.
-Appeal of an Action by a Beneficiary
+XI.
+Appeal of an NOABD by a Beneficiary:

-A beneficiary receiving a NOA or experiencing a reduction or termination in service based on a clinical decision of the provider, may appeal the action by using ACBH’ appeal process by contacting Consumer Assistance at 1(800) 779-0787.
+A beneficiary receiving a NOABD or experiencing a reduction or termination in service based on a clinical decision of the provider, may appeal the action by using ACBH’ appeal process by contacting Consumer Assistance at 1(800) 779-0787.

-IX.
-Aid Paid Pending
+XII.
+Aid Paid Pending (APP):

-Beneficiaries who are issued a NOA-A or NOA-B while they are receiving services, may request continuation of services, referred to as “Aid Paid Pending,” pending a resolution of an appeal to ACBH and any subsequent State Fair Hearing.
+Beneficiaries who are issued a NOABD while they are receiving services, may request continuation of services, referred to as “Aid Paid Pending,” pending a resolution of an appeal to ACBH and any subsequent State Fair Hearing.

-Upon receipt of an appeal to a NOA-A or NOA-B from a beneficiary, the ACBH Quality Assurance Office will send via US Mail or hand deliver a written notice to the beneficiary informing them of their eligibility for Aid Paid Pending.
+Upon receipt of an appeal to a NOABD from a beneficiary, the ACBH Quality Assurance Office will send via US Mail or hand deliver a written notice to the beneficiary informing them of their eligibility for Aid Paid Pending.

-An Aid Paid Pending request must be made with the ACBH Quality Assurance Office within 10 days from the date the NOA was mailed or given to the consumer, or before the effective date of the change in services, whichever is later.
+An Aid Paid Pending request must be made with the ACBH Quality Assurance Office within 10 days from the date the NOABD was mailed or given to the consumer, or before the effective date of the change in services, whichever is later.

-The ACBH Quality Assuance Office will notify the beneficiary’s service provider that the beneficiary has requested and been approved for Aid Paid Pending and that the provider is obligated to provide the same level of services as beneficiary was receiving prior to the action until resolution of the appeal to ACBH or any subsequent State Fair Hearing.
+ACBH will notify the beneficiary’s service provider that the beneficiary has requested and been approved for Aid Paid Pending and that the provider is obligated to provide the same level of services as beneficiary was receiving prior to the action until resolution of the appeal to ACBH or any subsequent State Fair Hearing.

-X. Retention of Records
+XIII.
+Retention of Records:

-All NOAs issued and/or received (except NOA D) by a provider shall be placed by the provider in the beneficiary’s chart.
-If there is no existing chart then the NOA shall be retained by provider for a minimum of 4 years.
+All NOABDs issued and/or received shall be placed by the provider in the beneficiary’s chart.
+If there is no existing chart then the NOABD shall be retained by provider for a minimum of 4 years.

-NOAs issued by ACBH units (ie. ACCESS, Utilization Management, QA) shall be retained by each unit for a minimum of four years.
+NOABDs issued by ACBH units (i.e. ACCESS, UM, QA, PR) shall be retained by each unit for a minimum of four years.

-NOAs received from providers by the Quality Assurance Office shall be retained for a minimum of four years.
+NOABDs received from providers by the Quality Assurance Office shall be retained for a minimum of four years.

 CONTACT